hikari-py/hikari/docs/guides/events/basics.md

 ## Subscribing listeners

-It may be undesirable, or even infeasible to use the decorator-syntax above to create a listener in some cases, such as when trying to programatically register listeners.
-This is where `subscribe()` comes in.
+It may be undesirable, or even infeasible to use the decorator-syntax above to create a listener in some cases, such as when trying to programmatically register listeners.
+This is where [`subscribe()`](https://docs.hikari-py.dev/en/latest/reference/hikari/impl/bot/#hikari.impl.bot.GatewayBot.subscribe) comes in.

 ```py
 bot = hikari.GatewayBot(...)